Central Heating Installation Cost

 Can I Install Central Heating Myself?

-If you have a gas boiler, this will need to be fitted and checked over by a contractor who is Gas Safe registered by law.
 Attempting to install a gas boiler without any knowledge or training is dangerous and illegal in the UK.

-Building Regulations for Central Heating Systems
+Building Regulations and Planning Permission for Central Heating Systems

 Any work to install a new boiler needs building regulations approval due to the safety issues that are involved, plus the need for energy efficiency.
-The best way to approach the job is to hire a professional who is certified to perform the task.

 I'm looking to buy a property with a back boiler and want to know the likely cost of removing it and replacing it with a combi boiler.
 I understand costs vary but the back boiler is behind the lounge fireplace and I’d want the new one installed in the kitchen.